matteoferla/MichelaNGLo-app/README.md

 ### The SS problem
 NGL does not assign secondary structure.
 Therefore, if not specified everything will be a turn/loop, so both the helices and sheet (especially) will look anemic.

 <img src="images/sheeted.png" width="200">
 <img src="images/unsheeted.png" width="200">

+The script `SS.py` can generate this in PDB file via PyMol.
+However, the generated `SHEET` definition is not as it ought to be, as it gives out mulitple separate strands as opposed to a single multistrand sheet &mdash;It works though, so who cares?

 ### Complicated?
 The code seems a bit complex when it comes to selections.
 The most obvious thing to do is to just have a list of the atoms with a given color and representation.
 However, this has two problems: